-Pokeman, Yugio, Bakugan, and/or Other Role Playing Card Games
+Trading/Role Playing Card Games

 These types of trading cards, or any device used to predict the future, are not permitted at LCA.
 If these cards/games are found in the School, the student will be reminded of the policy.
 If the situation continues, the items will be confiscated and kept in the Principal's Office until a parent/guardian picks them up.